Capitol Hill tensions flare over Kavanaugh, as protesters confront lawmakers

 McConnell has repeatedly said that the Senate will vote on Kavanaugh’s nomination this week.
 It’s not clear when McConnell will put steps into motion for that to happen, though he would need to “file cloture” on Wednesday to trigger a procedural vote Friday and a final confirmation vote Saturday.

 Affecting the timing of the vote could be the completion of the FBI report, which could come as early as Wednesday.
 Fox News has learned from two senior Senate sources that report isn’t expected to be released publicly: the FBI is expected to send a single copy of the supplemental report on Kavanaugh to the Hill, where it will be kept in a safe in the Senate Judiciary Committee.
-All 100 Senators and nine staffers will be authorized to read it.
+All 100 senators and nine staffers will be authorized to read it.

 Meanwhile, President Trump ramped things up with his criticism of the sexual assault allegations made against Kavanaugh by accuser Christine Blasey Ford during a rally in Mississippi on Tuesday night.